Sarcasticbot/Sarcasticbot.github.io/index.md

     <h3>Group management features...</h3>

     <ul>
-        <li>• I can keep spammers away from your group with ban, mute, and kick features.</li>
+        <li> I can keep spammers away from your group with ban, mute, and kick features.</li>
-        <li>• I give a warm welcome to new users with style. 👋</li>
+        <li> I give a warm welcome to new users with style. 👋</li>
-        <li>• My advanced anti-flood system stops spam in its tracks. 🚫</li>
+        <li> My advanced anti-flood system stops spam in its tracks. 🚫</li>
-        <li>• I can download content from Instagram, Pinterest, and YouTube. 📥</li>
+        <li> I can download content from Instagram, Pinterest, and YouTube. 📥</li>
-        <li>• I'm equipped with chat GPT for text and image prompts. 💬</li>
+        <li> I'm equipped with chat GPT for text and image prompts. 💬</li>
-        <li>• I can create high-quality images, and logos, and even write on paper. 🎨</li>
+        <li> I can create high-quality images, and logos, and even write on paper. 🎨</li>
-        <li>• I have a feature-rich AFK module. 🛏️</li>
+        <li> I have a feature-rich AFK module. 🛏️</li>
-        <li>• I check for admin rights before executing any command. 🔒</li>
+        <li> I check for admin rights before executing any command. 🔒</li>
-        <li>• I offer fun modules like games, truth and dare, and more! 🎲</li>
+        <li> I offer fun modules like games, truth and dare, and more! 🎲</li>
     </ul>

     <p align="centre">